realworldocaml/book/en/foreign-function-interface.md

 Every field addition mutates the structure variable and records a new size (the exact value of which depends on the type of the field that was just added).
-Once we `seal` the structure the situation is reversed: we will be able to create values, but adding fields to a sealed structure is an error.
+Once we `seal` the structure we will be able to create values using it, but adding fields to a sealed structure is an error.

 ### Incomplete structure definitions